A moment-matching metric for latent variable generative models: Experiments: Regularization

 Next, we use our MEGA-penalized likelihood function described in equation \ref{GMM_regu} to select the number of components.

+We have computed the MEGA-regularized log-likelihood as expressed in equation \ref{GMM_regu} for different values of $\alpha$.
+In figure \ref{megagmm}, we plot the number of components of the model that maximizes the MEGA-regularized log-likelihood for different values of $\alpha$.
+With small $\alpha$, there is no regularization and the selected model has $K=20$ components which is the highest complexity model fitted.
+With large values of $\alpha$, the model with the smallest complexity (the model with $K=1$ component) is selected.
+In between those two extremes may lie a sequence of nested models and the best one can be selected with the use of a validation set.
+In the demonstration, only one model is proposed between the two extreme cases, a model with 3 components which is concordant with both the AIC and the true generative model.

-As observed above, when using our proposed metric for GMM regularization we also obtain a function that favours 3 components, which is concordant with both the model used to generate the data and the AIC.
-However, in this instance the flexibility given by the hyper-parameter $\alpha$ is both a benefit and a drawback.
+Compared to the AIC, the flexibility given by the hyper-parameter $\alpha$ is both a benefit and a drawback.
 Using the hyper-parameter, we can easily adjust how strong we want the penalty to be but on the flip side there are no automated ways to adjust it.
-As previously mentioned, we can build a regularization path for different values of $\alpha$ leading to a sequence of possible models from which the user can select one.